mainmatter/mainmatter.com/blog/_posts/2016-12-06-out-of-the-box-fastboot-support-in-ember-simple-auth.md

 If you're interested in learning more about the underlying concepts check out the <a href="https://www.youtube.com/watch?v=jcAgi7fpTw8&index=6&list=PL4eq2DPpyBbmrPasP06vK7cUkPUCNn_rW">talk about Authentication and Session Management in FastBoot</a> that I gave at <a href="http://embercamp.com">EmberCamp</a> in London in June.

-#### Other Changes
+#### Other Changes and Fixes

-Out-of-the-box support for FastBoot is probably the most relevant new feature in this release but there are <strong>quite some other changes</strong> as well, including:
+Out-of-the-box support for FastBoot is likely the most prominent addition in this release but there are <strong>quite some other changes</strong> as well, including:

 * The default cookie names that the cookie session store uses are now compliant with RFC 2616, see <a href="https://github.com/simplabs/ember-simple-auth/pull/978">#978</a>
 * Server responses are now validated in authenticators, preventing successful logins when required data is actually missing, see <a href="https://github.com/simplabs/ember-simple-auth/pull/957">#957</a>
 * The OAuth 2.0 Password Grant authenticator can now send custom headers along with authentication requests, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1018">#1018</a>

+In addition to these changes, fixed issues include:

 * Routes like the login route can now be configured inline in routes using the respective mixins as opposed to `config/environment.js`, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1041">#1041</a>
 * The cookie session store will now rewrite its cookies when any of its configurable properties (like cookie name) change, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1056">#1056</a>